 Protecting Whales

-WSC Whale Chart - a navigational aid to protect whales
+WSC Whale Chart - a global voyage planning aid to protect whales

-We hope that by compiling this unique navigational aid, keeping it updated and making it available for free to all navigators, we can help reduce ship strikes and safeguard endangered whale populations across the globe.
+We hope that by compiling this unique resource, keeping it updated and making it available for free to everyone, we can help safeguard whale populations across the globe.

-The WSC Whale Chart is available for free to download below, and will be regularly updated.
+The WSC Whale Chart, now in its second edition, is available for free to download below, and will be regularly updated.

 WSC members are container and roll-on-roll off carriers, with vessels that transit waters across the globe.
-We work on the ocean and very much appreciate the risk of whale strikes.
-WSC works closely with NGOs to support research to learn more about whales and their habits, in order to find the best ways to protect them.
+We work on the ocean and very much appreciate the need to protect whales.
+WSC works closely with NGOs to support research to understand everything we can about whales, in order to find the best ways to protect them.

 Among our partners are: